KingsleyLeung03/kingsley-ai-portfolio/src/ai/flows/contexts/resume.md

 ### Engineering Intern
 **Endace Technology** | Nov 2024 – Feb 2025

-- Architected and developed a modular profile system using Python, FastAPI, and Jinja2 to solve challenges with scalability and maintainability in core network probe products.
+- Architected and developed a modular profile system using Python, FastAPI, and Jinja2 to improve scalability and maintainability, assisting in the deployment and configuration on core network probe products.
-- Engineered a dynamic, user-friendly UI with JavaScript and Bootstrap, earning commendations from senior engineers for its intuitive design and positive user experience.
+- Designed and implemented a dynamic, user-friendly UI with JavaScript and Bootstrap, earning commendations from senior engineers for its intuitive design and positive user experience.
 - Enhanced system efficiency and maintainability, streamlining the configuration process for end-users and significantly reducing the potential for setup errors.
-- Operated within an Agile framework using Jira, Confluence and Bitbucket, which maximised team productivity and ensured project milestones were met consistently.
+- Worked collaboratively in an Agile team using Jira, Confluence and Bitbucket, while collaborating with seniors to enhance features, resolve bugs, and debug issues, maximising team productivity.

 ### Professional Notetaker
 **The University of Auckland** | Aug 2024 – Dec 2024